This article originally appeared on Noisey Germany.

 Why did you decide to become a pagan?

-What's your favorite band in the lineup this year?
+What's your favourite band in the lineup this year?

 I got goosebumps when Gaahls Wyrd played "Steg".
 Other than that, Sólstafir totally ruled the second night.